rainbowgore/stealthee-MCP-tools/README.md

 # Start Smithery development server (in this repo)
 smithery dev

+# Or use the playground for interactive testing
+python -m smithery.cli.playground stealth_server:create_server

 Then open: http://localhost:3000/dev

 You'll see all 7 tools from this repo available as interactive cards inside the GUI.

-Tool registration is defined in .smithery/manifest.json — auto-synced from mcp_server_stdio.py and tools/*.json.
+Tool registration is defined in stealth_server.py using FastMCP decorators.
 ```

 ## 🏗️ Architecture